huri000/SwiftEntryKit/README.md

 ## Installation

+SwiftEntryKit is compatible with Swift 5 as of release *1.0.0*.
 SwiftEntryKit is compatible with Swift 4.2 as of release *0.8.1*.
-Developers who use lower Swift version can install release *0.7.2*.
+Developers who use lower Swift version should install release *0.7.2*.

 ### CocoaPods